 It’s no secret that several human activities use animals for profit, but how they treat animals goes beyond imagination!
 Most of these creatures go through a painful life just to serve as people’s entertainment, food, clothes, and more.

 Nowadays, many people recognize the importance of making these animals’ life comfortable and happy instead of making them suffer.
 Yet, some practices and living conditions are too cruel to be acceptable!

 For that reason, activists fight for animal rights and animal welfare.
 But most people tend to confuse these terms.
-Let’s discuss what animal rights and animal welfare are and why they’re both important!
+Let’s discuss the difference between animal rights vs. animal welfare and why they’re both important!

 What Does Animal Welfare Mean?

 People who believe in animal welfare recognize that we need animals for certain human activities.
 That said, they clarify that these animals must be treated humanely and not cruelly so they can have a pain-free life!

 So, animal welfare refers to the responsibility of humans to take care of their animals.
 They’re responsible for the animal’s physical and mental needs.
 Simply put, they need to make sure the animal is healthy, comfortable, and not suffering from pain, fear, or distress.